iterative/terraform-provider-iterative/docs/resources/task.md

 The Iterative Provider offers some common machine images which are roughly the same for all supported clouds.

 - `ubuntu` - Official [Ubuntu LTS](https://wiki.ubuntu.com/LTS) image (currently 20.04).
-- `nvidia` - Official Ubuntu LTS with CUDA (currently 11.3) images.
+- `nvidia` - Official Ubuntu LTS with NVIDIA GPU drivers and CUDA toolkit (currently 11.3).

 ### Cloud-specific